Marriage Decision Principles: Part 3

 In addition, there will be times where we seem to be waiting for God to act or potentially work in others.
 Sometimes the “who” and the “when” of marriage do not seem to line up.
 Patiently wait for God to orchestrate while praying that faith can remain strong in the promise God is working even when it does not seem like it.
 (Is.
 40:31).
 However, care should be taken to ensure we are not passively waiting for God to work a miracle in our lives.
 Actively continue to serve the Lord faithfully.
 We should talk through our sense of leading toward marriage with our elder or godly mentor, continue to pray for our future spouse, and seek to walk with the Lord in large and small aspects of life.
 The first step in a marriage decision is a healthy relationship with the Father.

 As a final point to consider, the Bible counsels us in Ephesians 5:15 to, “See then that ye walk circumspectly, not as fools, but as wise.”
 As such, when we make decisions, especially a decision that will impact lives as profoundly as marriage, we must consider the implications both short and long term.
 Asking ourselves the right questions and prayerfully reflecting on our answers in the light of the scriptures is a critical aspect of the marriage decision.
-Please consider the self-reflection questions outlined in the document “A Guide to Self-Reflection during Marriage Decision Making”
+Please consider the self-reflection questions outlined in the document “A Guide for Self-Reflection During Marriage Decision Making

 To view the complete PDF of The Marriage Decision, click here.